NY Man Admits Killing Friend In South Jersey DWI Crash: Prosecutor

-A 21-year-old man from Westchester County, NY, has pleaded guilty to causing the death of a friend while driving impaired in South Jersey, authorities said.
+A 21-year-old man from Westchester County, NY, has pleaded guilty to killing of a friend while driving impaired in South Jersey, authorities said.

 Anthony Lorenz, of Ossining, NY, entered the plea Wednesday, April 6 in Superior Court in Mount Holly to charges of vehicular homicide, assault by auto and driving while intoxicated, according to Burlington County Prosecutor Scott Coffina.